Fountain at Point State Park in downtown Pittsburgh

 Strolling around Point State park in downtown Pittsburgh in autumn

 The Great Lawn is a big grassy area where many events take place.
-In the summer, you are sure to see tourists and locals picnicking, sunbathing, playing sports, and walking dogs (must be leashed).
+In the summer, I see a lot of tourists and locals picnicking, sunbathing, playing sports, and walking dogs (note that they must be leashed).
 The views are fabulous, no matter which direction you look.
-From this park, you will enjoy great views of many iconic bridges including Fort Pitt, Heinz Stadium, and the Pittsburgh skyline.
+I love seeing all the stadiums and bridges from this viewpoint.
+It truly is a gorgeous and exciting city to be in!

 View of Heinz stadium from Point State Park in downtown Pittsburgh